 Significant levels of downgrades to Short and Long-Term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to Outlooks.
-However, more recently the UK sovereign debt rating has been placed on Negative Outlook by the three major rating agencies in the wake of the Truss/Kwarteng unfunded tax-cuts policy.
-Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt rating will be downgraded.
-Accordingly, when setting minimum sovereign debt ratings, the Commissioner will not set a minimum rating for the UK
+Nonetheless, when setting minimum sovereign debt ratings, the Commissioner will not set a minimum rating for the UK.